uraniumwolf22/WaldoBCM/README.md

 an example of this would be "ft"  to move forward for "bt"  to move backwards.

 the 5 current movement commands are f,b,l,r,h for forward back left right and halt.
-"it"  will disable the system from recieving BCM updates.